What are OpenTherm Boilers & Heating Systems?

 The logo ensures that there will be at least a minimal amount of communication between the room thermostat and the central heating system.

-The extra features the manufacturer built in will determine how much involvement there is.
+The extra features the manufacturer built will determine how much involvement there is.

-We can install certain third-party controls that could still communicate intelligently with the boiler because the OpenTherm language is open.
+You can also install certain third-party controls that can still communicate intelligently with the boiler thanks to the open standards of the OpenTherm language.

 To be fairly obvious, you should refer to boiler controls created by companies other than boiler manufacturers as third-party controls, such as Honeywell Evohome or Google Nest.